rcvd/roam-css-system/README.md

 # The Roam CSS System

 The Roam CSS System is deprecated and replaced by [Roam Studio](https://github.com/rcvd/roamstudio/).
+You can find it under Settings -> Community extensions within Roam Depot in the Roam Research Application.

 ## What is it?
 The Roam CSS System is a modular, block-based approach for changing the look and feel of [Roam Research](https://roamresearch.com).
 It has been thoughtfully engineered to allow easy customization by the non-tech-affine end user and offers different minimal, beautiful designed elegant themes.